 The spices are then cooked in the oil after the chicken.
 It is a very similar technique to the tempering of the spices I utilised in my chicken korma recipe.

-It creates a fantastic dressing for the chicken and turns this relatively dry curry up to 11!
+It creates a fantastic dressing for the chicken and turns this dish all the way up to 11!

 Traditionally this allowed the chicken pickle to be kept for a long time without refrigeration as it was preserved.